whosLevity/Sunscreen/README.md

 ![Showcase of the library](./assets/image/showcase-gif.gif)

 > [!WARNING]
-> This library/plugin won't run without the default assets, which are kept out from source on purpose.
-Contact ``@combimagnetron`` on Discord for a possible test run with assets.
+> This library/plugin won't run without the default assets, which are kept out from source on purpose. ~~Contact ``@combimagnetron`` on Discord for a possible test run with assets.~~ Currently not handing out assets.

 ## Features
 - Native support for text input